new-coyote/nuevo-coyote/site/what.md

   link_text: Contact us for quotes
   heading: Equity and Communications Consulting
   content: |-
-    After beginning an equity journey, many organizations find their old messaging doesn't line up with their new vision.
+    After beginning an equity journey, many nonprofits and values based businesses find their old messaging doesn't line up with their new vision.
 New Coyote is the firm to help you bridge that gap.

     **We Offer:**